viper-010/Python_YT/31-Set-Methods/Tutorial /31_02_set-methods.md

 # Set Methods
-There are several in-built methods used for the manipulation of set.They are explained below
+There are several in-built methods used for the manipulation of set.
+They are explained below

 ---
 ## isdisjoint()